This post may contain affiliate links. Please read my disclosure.

 Instructions

-- In a medium bowl, sift together the flours, cocoa powder, espresso powder and baking soda.
-Add salt and set aside.
+- In a medium bowl, mix together the flours, cocoa powder, espresso powder and baking soda and salt.

 - In a food processor fitted with the metal blade, add the sugar and chocolate chips and process until the chocolate is very fine.